IntellectualSites/documentation/plotsquared/commands.md

 {% endhint %}

 {% hint style="info" %}
-You can check out our [permission-packs](permission/permission-packs.md) to avoid redundant permission assignments.
+You can check out our [permission packs](permission/permission-packs.md) to avoid redundant permission assignments.
 {% endhint %}

 ---